Zioan vs Asana: Self-Hosted Workspace vs Cloud Project Management

 Feature Asana Zioan

-Time tracking No built-in — requires third-party integration Built-in — per-task logging, estimated vs actual, CSV/PDF reports
+Time tracking Built-in on Advanced and above; third-party integrations on lower plans Built-in: per-task logging, estimated vs actual, CSV/PDF reports

 Story points / Agile Custom fields for estimation (not native) Built-in story points (1/2/3/5/8/13/21), board filtering

-Guest access Limited — guests can view tasks in shared projects Branded portal with login page, auto-welcome, unlimited guests at no cost
+Guest access Unlimited free guests on paid plans (can view shared projects only) Branded portal with login page, auto-welcome, unlimited guests at no cost

 Code snippets No Monaco editor (VS Code), 18 languages, version history, visual diff

-AI features Asana AI (included in paid plans) MCP server — Claude, ChatGPT, Gemini with full workspace context (included)
+AI features AI Studio Basic included on paid plans (rate-limited); Plus and Pro add-ons for heavier usage MCP server: Claude, ChatGPT, Gemini with full workspace context (included)

 Data ownership Asana controls your data 100% on your server, zero vendor access